 About the Continuing Professional Development (CPD) Courses

 CPD courses aim to raise the quality and professional experience of EC educators.
-PDP (Teachers) participants may embark on CPD courses to supplement the required hours of PDP (Teachers).
+PDP (T) participants may embark on CPD courses to supplement the required hours of PDP (T).
 Apart from the CPD courses offered by ECDA, other CPD courses (ECDA or in-house) that contribute to the development and growth of PDP (T) participants in performing their professional role, can also be considered as CPD hours for PDP (T).

 Participants may count non-ECDA CPD activity hours towards their PDP(T) by updating their CPD portfolio and seeking approval from their centre/HQ administrator.